-, Version Date : February 2016 Details of F Risk ln herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG CUSTOMER PE RSPECTIVE A1 Customer demand Customer demand exceeds our capacity to deliver services as they are currently configured Transfer of demand arising from service delivery changes or budget cuts by other public agencies Excessive customer demand in key areas, particularly in relation to the need to cut services, or changes to policies eg council tax reduction scheme; universal credit Complaints Reputation damage Increased homelessness risk to EH-CC&C All 4 4 16 (R) Proactive research on customer profile, forward planning, eg anticipating future events that will generate higher demand and use of data held to map and channel shift.
+Version Da 016 Details of F Risk In herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG CUSTOMER PE RSPECTIVE A1 Customer demand they are currently configured 2.
+Transfer of demand arising Unable to cope with demand Complaints Reputation damage Increased homelessness risk to housing EH-CC&C All 4 4 16 (R) Proactive research on customer profile, forward planning, eg anticipating future events that will generate higher demand and use of data held to map and channel shift.
 Data capture, consultation, survey and service planning.
-Being robust about the role and responsibilities of Norwich City Council Custmer centre redesign 3 2 6 (A) 1.
-Customer service improvement plan for F2F service - Phase 1 2.
-'Self serve'-website refresh, incl. interactive forms, housing repairs diagnostics, customer portal.
-Also full-funtionality on-mobile devices Head of customer services Head of customer services February 2016 Complete - new website went live 24 February 2016 G A2 Delivery of the corporate plan and key supporting policies and strategies within the council's strategic framework Corporate priorities are not on target to be delivered.
-The council has a clear set of corporate priorities within its corporate plan.
-Within the council's wider strategic framework, there are a number of key corporate strategies and policies which must be delivered across the organisation to realise the council's priorities e.g. environmental strategy, housing strategy etc Policy from the new government will be further changing the framework for local government and put new requirements on the council that must be met in a number of different areas.
-When this is combined with the very significant savings the council will need to make to meet the government funding reductions, there is a risk that these changes will reduce the capacity of the council to deliver on its key corporate priorities. capacity CEO All 4 4 16 (R) 1.
-Regular review of corporate plan, medium term financial strategy and other key policies and strategies.
-2. Effective performance and programme management 3.
-Corporate planning and service planning aligned with budget setting to ensure resources are in place to deliver priorities.
-4. Effective preparation for changes in government policy.
-5. Effective transformation programme to ensure savings are delivered.
-2 4 8 (A) The corporate plan will be reviewed during 2016-17 CEO Sep-16 G
+Being robust about the role and responsibilities of Norwich City Council Custmer centre redesign New 'self-serve' website including responsive forms, housing repairs diagnostics, customer portal, and full functionality on mobile devices 3 2 6 (A) Customer service improvement plan for F2F service - Phase 1 Head of customer services March 2016 ?
+G A2 Delivery of the corporate plan and key supporting policies and strategies within the council's strategic framework The council has a clear set of corporate priorities within its corporate plan.
+Within the council's wider strategic framework, there are a number of key corporate strategies and policies which must be delivered across the organisation to realise the council's priorities e.g. environmental strategy, housing strategy etc 6.
+Continual over-stretching of capacity CEO All 4 4 16 (R) Regular review of corporate plan, medium term financial strategy and other key policies and strategies.
+Effective performance and programme management Corporate planning and service planning aligned with budget setting to ensure resources are in place to deliver priorities.
+Effective preparation for changes in government policy.
+Effective transformation programme to ensure savings are delivered.
+The balance between the corporate plan and resources available is anticipated to shift over the coming years bringing significant challenges for the Council.
+As a result the Council's Cabinet approved on June 8 2016 the initiation of a process to: Work with partners in the public, private, voluntary and community sectors to develop a new city vision Develop a revised corporate plan, priorities and performance measures which reflects the council's part in supporting that vision Determine a new blue print or operating model to guide how the council works in future which reflects available resources 3 4 12 (A) a) Work with partners in the public, private, voluntary and community sectors to develop a new city vision b) Develop a revised corporate plan, priorities and performance measures which reflects the council's part in supporting that vision c) Determine a new blue print or operating model to guide how the council works in future which reflects available resources Oct-16 G